Amery, Western Australia

 Amery is a rail siding and townsite 9 km northeast of Dowerin in the Wheatbelt region of Western Australia.

+Railway

-It was an important junction for the railway line going north to Mullewa and the line going east to Wyalkatchem.
+It was an important junction of the 'Enjanding Northward railway (The earlier name of the Amery to Kalannie railway), going north to Kalannie and the line going east to Wyalkatchem.

-History

 Amery was first known as "Ejanding" in 1910.
 Its name was changed to Amery in 1928, apparently because another railway siding approximately 26 km further north was to be named Ejanding.

+Newspaper

 A newspaper that included the name of Amery was the Dowerin guardian and Amery line advocate, which was published between 1927 and 1958.